site24x7/plugins/mongodb_measurement_of_process/README.md

-	start                   ->	Timestamp in date and time format in UTC when to start retrieving measurements. end                     ->	Timestamp in date and time format in UTC when to stop retrieving measurements. connections             ->	Number of connections to a MongoDB process found NETWORK_BYTES_IN        ->	The total number of bytes that the server has received over network connections initiated by clients or other mongod instances.
-	NETWORK_BYTES_OUT       ->	The total number of bytes that the server has sent over network connections initiated by clients or other mongod instances.
-	NETWORK_NUM_REQUESTS    ->	The total number of distinct requests that the server has received.
-	OPCOUNTER_CMD           ->	The total number of commands issued to the database since the mongod instance last started.
-	OPCOUNTER_QUERY         ->	The total number of queries received since the mongod instance last started.
-	OPCOUNTER_UPDATE        ->	The total number of update operations received since the mongod instance last started.
-	OPCOUNTER_DELETE        ->	The total number of delete operations since the mongod instance last started.
-	OPCOUNTER_GETMORE       ->	The total number of getMore operations since the mongod instance last started.
-	OPCOUNTER_INSERT        ->	The total number of insert operations received since the mongod instance last started LOGICAL_SIZE            ->	Size in GB
+	start                   ->	Timestamp in date and time format in UTC when to start retrieving measurements. end                     ->	Timestamp in date and time format in UTC when to stop retrieving measurements. connections             ->	Number of connections to a MongoDB process found network.in              ->	The total number of bytes that the server has received over network connections initiated by clients or other mongod instances. network.out             ->	The total number of bytes that the server has sent over network connections initiated by clients or other mongod instances. network.request         ->	The total number of distinct requests that the server has received. opcounter.cmd           ->	The total number of commands issued to the database since the mongod instance last started. opcounter.query         ->	The total number of queries received since the mongod instance last started. opcounter.update        ->	The total number of update operations received since the mongod instance last started. opcounter.delete        ->	The total number of delete operations since the mongod instance last started. opcounter.getmore       ->	The total number of getMore operations since the mongod instance last started. opcounter.insert        ->	The total number of insert operations received since the mongod instance last started logicalsize             ->	Size in GB